joannakl/thisandthat/CanopyInstallation.markdown

     <img src="{{site.baseurl}}/resources/figures/canopy/update_packages.png" name="Update Packages" border="0px" width="400px">

 2. Don't leave the *Package Manager* just yet.
 Pick *Available* from the menu on the left hand side.
-Use the search window (upper right corner) and search for "pyqt".
-Select the package in the list of results and click *Install* (the button on a  blue background).
+Use the search window (upper right corner) and search for "qt".
+For each of the packages listed in the results, select the package name and click *Install* (the button on a  blue background below).

 # Running your first test program